-At all other times, the Real-Time LBMP shall be calculated as specified in Section 17.1.6.2 above.

 17.1.6.4 Special Pricing Rules for Proxy Generator Buses Associated with Designated Scheduled Lines

-Real-Time LBMPs for the Proxy Generator Buses associated with designated Scheduled Lines shall be determined as provided in the three tables below.
+Real-Time LBMPs for the Proxy Generator Buses associated with designated Scheduled Lines shall be determined as provided in the tables below.
 The Proxy Generator Buses that are associated with designated Scheduled Lines are identified in Section 4.4.4 of the Services Tariff.